Study a Bachelor of Arts in History at King's

 Open up the potential of your historical imagination.
 What might it have been like to live in London during the darkest days of World War II?
 How might the first years of European encounters with the First Peoples of North America have felt?
 Engage with incredible stories of how humans lived, fought, and thought in times and places very different from our own.

 History is a fantastic program for those who want to understand the depth and complexity of life.
 It provides students with a deeper understanding of modern day conflicts, ideas, and assumptions about the world.
 Through reading, research, and critical writing, students develop and refine their ability to think critically, creatively, and imaginatively.
 Graduates of the history program become more sensitive to the nature of cultural formation and are able to apply their understanding of the past to work and life.

-- A varied history curriculum including courses in British, European, American, Canadian, Russian, and world history.
+- Study a varied curriculum including courses in British, European, American, Canadian, Russian, and world history.

 - Carry out independent research using primary sources under the direct supervision of a faculty member.

 - Specialize in thematic areas such as the Atlantic World, war and peace, environmental history, and the history of Christianity.

 - Expose yourself to different ways of doing history including historical methods, historiography courses, and learning to ask deeper questions about why and how we study the past.

 - Improve employable skills such as initiative, teamwork, and good communication.